kupehtci/DOCUMENTATION/DOCKER/COMPOSE/Docker Compose - Cheat Sheet.md

 #DOCKER

-This document is a cheat sheet that acts as a summary of common used commands for interacting with Docker Compose:
+This document is a cheat sheet that acts as a summary of common used commands for interacting with [[Docker Compose]]:

 * `docker compose up`